cncpassport/cncpassport.github.io/index.md

 ---
 layout: page
-title: Public Notes
+title: Technical Notes
 ---

-Public documentation, examples, and technical notes for CNC Passport and NCPlayer.
+Public documentation, examples, and technical notes by Anton Laufer for CNC Passport, NCPlayer, Nesting Tools, and related CNC software projects.

 NCPlayer and CNC Passport are proprietary projects.
 This repository contains public documentation, examples, and educational materials only.
 The application source code is not published here.